mbruges/zola/content/blog/little-local-llm.md

 ## Yes We Qwen {#qwen}

 I've tinkered with Phi and Gemma.
 While both are fairly capable, they're still a little on the large side.
-My poor X1 isn't overflowing with RAM, and every MB counts.
+My poor X1 isn't overflowing with RAM - and lacks any discrete GPU - so every MB counts.

 The [latest and smallest Qwen-coder model](https://huggingface.co/Qwen/Qwen2.5-0.5B), on the other hand, is positively *minute*: a mere 500MB!
 That's half the size of GPT-2, but massively more coherent and capable.

 ![qwen logo aside](/images/qwenlogo.webp)
 *Just [don't ask](/images/xi.gif) about [Winnie The Pooh](https://en.wikipedia.org/wiki/Censorship_of_Winnie-the-Pooh_in_China)*

-It won't write beautiful sonnets or [fall in love with journalists](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-microsoft-chatgpt.html), but it will pump out passable commands at a snappy pace.
+It won't write beautiful sonnets or [fall in love with journalists](https://www.nytimes.com/2023/02/16/technology/bing-chatbot-microsoft-chatgpt.html), but it will pump out passable commands at a snappy pace, with a minimal RAM footprint.

 Let's give it a whirl.